sage1991/typescript-complete-guide/01-type-system/README.md

 3. when we want a variable to have a type that can't be inferred.

 # type inference
-typescript tries to figure out what type of value a variable refers to.
+* typescript tries to figure out what type of value a variable refers to.
+* in case of function, typescript *only* figure out what type of value a function will **return**. *no type inference for argument!!*

 ## when do we use type inference?
 **always!!**

+# interfaces
+creates a new type, describing the property names and value types of an object